cookdown/easytune_overrides/SQL Server 2008/README.md

 ### MPDefault

 As with the DiscoveryOnly level, MPDefault is included with every Tuning Pack.
 This level allows a single group to operate a the pack authors setting, while having the global/class level overrides set to another level.
 MPDefault works great with a global level of DiscoveryOnly

 ### Essentials

 Matching the name, the essentials level is designed to give you bare-bones monitoring for your environment.
-To over-simplify things, this tuning level attempts to reduce alerts to only those actionable items at the risk of missing some proactive notifications.
+This tuning level attempts to reduce alerts to only those actionable items at the risk of missing some proactive notifications.
 Example items included in the Essentials:

 - Windows service stopped